 BOARD OF DIRECTORS

 Pamela is an adult adoptee from a closed adoption, born in Waterloo, IA.
 She currently resides in Lexington, KY and considers it to be her home.
-Pamela is post reunions with both biological parents and has had many ups and downs regarding her adoptee journey.
+Pamela is post reunion with both biological parents and has had many ups and downs regarding her adoptee journey.
 She shares her story at Adoptee In Recovery.
 Pamela has spent years on a healing journey and in that process her connections with other adoptees has been something that’s been extremely rewarding and beneficial to her healing.
 Pamela has 3 adult children and she’s a Team Leader for a team of caregivers in the home health field.
 To learn more about her vision for Adoptees Connect visit here.

 Stephani was born and adopted in Kentucky.
-She discovered a secret at 9 years old that her Biological Mother, ½ siblings, and extended families lived only few miles away from her and her adopted family.
+She discovered a secret at 9 years old that her Biological Mother, ½ siblings, and extended families lived only a few miles away from her and her adopted family.
 At 30 years old, she sought out the truth about her Biological Father, the discovery of their ethnicity that’s shared between them, and the primary reason for her relinquishment in adoption.
 Years as an adult, she struggled with depression, suicidal ideology, and confusion about her identity.
 Her message to tell the world is that the pain of lies and secrets are far more painful than knowing your own truth.
 Knowing the truth has given her compassion and empathy for others who struggle in their adoption journey.
 Stephani is married to an Adoptee and has one child.
 She is the Co-author and Contributor of the anthology book, The Adoptee Survival Guide.
 She’s a business owner and Cosmetologist for over 30 years.

 Maria is a Latina who was born, raised and adopted in Kentucky.
 She grew up with an adopted younger brother (from a different biological background) where both children were raised with adoption awareness and with full love and support from their adoptive family.
 Maria began her own personal adoption journey when first meeting her biological family in the fall of 2011.
 After battling with anxiety, depression, and identity issues for years, Maria began to face fundamental adoptee issues and heal upon meeting Founder of Adoptees Connect, Pamela Karanova. “ ‘Coming out of the fog,’ changed my life and continues to do so, but it has been challenging.
 I couldn’t imagine navigating through this without the help and support of Adoptees Connect.
 There is so much more to adoption than bringing home a child to love.
 I’m honored to be a member of the board of directors for Adoptees Connect and help encourage adoptees to use a voice that many have yet to find and raise awareness for a happier, healthier adoption community.”